edelstorm/documentations/docs/run-cloud-en.md

 **Install Runcloud on your Lightsail instance**

 :    * Click on *Connect a New Server*.
-:    * Name your server with your websote name.
+:    * Name your server with your website name.
 :    * Copy/paste the static IP of your instance.
 :    * Put *AWS* as a Server Provider.
 :    * Click on {==*Connect this server*==}.